stanford-ssi/balloons-VALBAL/README.md

 `data.h` - Structure of current data frame.

 #### Classes
-`Avionics` - Implementation of flight controller.
+`Avionics` - Implementation of flight logic.

 `Sensors` - Interface to filtered data from hardware.